-Our beloved furry friends visit the groomer every couple of months but what about in between those visits?
+Our beloved furry friends visit the Dog Groomer every couple of months, but what about in between those visits?
 How do we keep their coats looking tip top?
 We’ve got the best grooming tips and tools to your pet looking good all year round!

 Apart from removing dead hair, grooming is good for your pooch’s skin and reduces the likelihood of your pooch getting parasites such as fleas or ticks.
 Regular grooming also is a great opportunity to check for any lumps, bumps or injuries that might need attention from your vet.
 Quite apart from all that, most dogs love being brushed and rubbed by their owners and it’s a great way to strengthen your bond with your furry friend.

 How often should you apply these grooming tips?